Employee Theft Criminal Defense Attorney to Fight your Charge in South Florida

 We understand facing employee theft charges on your own can be overwhelming, but Rossen Law Firm is here to guide you through every step of this process.

-What is Employee Theft Crime?
+What is Employee Theft Crime in Florida?

 Employee Theft is very similar to petit theft and grand theft in the sense that they all are defined as unlawfully taking money or property from an individual with the intent to permanently deprive them of their money or property.
 The key difference is that the property that was stolen is removed from an employer.
 Legally, theft crimes may only be categorized and charged as grand theft or petit theft depending on how much was stolen but the term employee theft is meant to specify the location in which the crime occurred.